flimflam-austin/hugo-cms-test/site/content/quick_reads/20180207-18-02-07-budget-deal/index.md

       * Anti-Debt advocates
     _key: card-5-b3826e72-b6d4-4c40-9a38-2269912ccb39
   - order: 5
-    body: "> “This budget deal shows just how broken the budget process is a\x13 that Congress thinks the only way to agree to a budget is to put hundreds of billions of dollars on the nation’s credit card. “  \n  \n  \n  \nMaya MacGuineas, President, Committee for a Responsible Federal Budget (non-partisan/non-profit)"
+    body: "> “This budget deal shows just how broken the budget process is a\x13 that Congress thinks the only way to agree to a budget is to put hundreds of billions of dollars on the nation’s credit card. “\n\n>   \nMaya MacGuineas, President, Committee for a Responsible Federal Budget (non-partisan/non-profit)"
     _key: card-6-bdde4000-21a1-4954-a305-c1c109a20700
   - order: 6
     body: |-